CoFH/cofh.github.io/docs/aqueous-accumulator/index.md

 able to output water.

 An aqueous accumulator can automatically transfer water out of any configured output sides.
-This is called auto-output, and occurs whenever there is water inside the aqueous accumulator.
+This is called auto-output, and occurs every 40 ticks (2 seconds), before more water is produced.
+Up to 2000 mB of water can be transferred at a time.

 Which sides can output water and whether auto-output is enabled can be configured using the Configuration tab in the device's GUI.